magnusrodseth/webcamera-upload/README.md

 Then have the destination IP address add the key in `~/.ssh/authorized_keys`.
 Simply copy the client public key at the bottom of the `authorized_keys` file.

-On the client IP address, open your terminal add type `ssh-keyscan destination_ip_address`.
+On the client IP address, open your terminal and type `ssh-keyscan destination_ip_address`.
 Add content of `ssh-rsa` to client IP address' `~/.ssh/known_hosts` on the following format:

 ```shell
 destination_ip_address ssh-rsa copy_pasted_value_from_ssh-keyscan